-To be acceptable, schemes following the Fast Track Route should comply with the tenure split set out in Policy 9.
 When not following the Fast Track Route and negotiating the amount of affordable housing to be delivered and its tenure, the tenure split set out in Policy 9 should be considered as the starting point for negotiations.
+In such instances, the council will ensure that the number of truly affordable homes delivered by the scheme is maximised and assess how housing needs are being met.